Cibersino/tot/docs/issues/issue_174.md

 These are the items already strong enough to prove a real active contract or behavior conflict without external assumptions:

+1. overloaded `ocr_activation_required`
+2. credentials validation versus runtime redirect-URI selection

+The duplicate gate path is still important, but it is included as a maintenance-risk issue rather than a proven active conflict.

+Resolved item:

 1. refresh-only token contract drift
-2. overloaded `ocr_activation_required`
-3. credentials validation versus runtime redirect-URI selection

-The duplicate gate path is still important, but it is included as a maintenance-risk issue rather than a proven active conflict.